hankzhang2003/spotify-billboard-analysis/README.md

 Numeric: spotify track duration ms, track duration, spotify track popularity, danceability, key, energy, loudness, speechiness, acousticness, instrumentalness, liveness, valence, tempo

-### Web scraping

-For part 3, to get the lyrics data to add to the models, I web scraped the lyrics of each song from Genius using BeautifulSoup.
-Using the song title and artist name from the features table and cleaning up the anomalies I could, I generated the URL of the Genius page containing the lyrics of a given song.
-For every single song, the lyric page URL is in the format of https://genius.com/{artist}-{title}-lyrics.
-Then, I used threading to parallelize the request processes and wrote each set of scraped lyrics into a hashmap, with the song ID as the key.
-This operation is thread safe because there are no conflicting keys and no simultaneous updates of the same variable.
-If the lyrics page was formatted in a different way than normal, the URL request would not work and it would catch the exception, returning a filler list to show the song and URL that failed.
-This process took an extremely long time but once it was finished it outputted all the lyrics into a neat hashmap, which was then converted into a dataframe and stored on the hard disk.

 &nbsp;

 ## EDA: Single Plots